Mosiah: the Consumate Leader

 He used his position and power only to the benefit of others and according to the Lord’s will.
 Beyond that, he didn’t place any value in it, and gave it away repeatedly.
 Obviously the point of this post is that we need to be like that and not desire or seek power and authority.
 And when it’s given us, we should bear it with the humility that Mosiah did, always looking to give responsibility and autonomy back to those around us, rather than gathering power around our person or position.
 But there’s lots of other great attributes we can study in this great leader and others like him in the Book of Mormon.

-Tevya writes more results of his personal studies over at SacredSymbolic.com.
-He’s also the chief writer and editor at MormonLifeHacker.com.
+Tevya wrote more results of his personal studies over at SacredSymbolic.com.
+He was also the original writer and editor at MormonLifeHacker.com.

 How do we help leaders